OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 ### AppSource acquisition of an Office Add-in

-If a user downloads the web add-in from the Office store, and the equivalent COM add-in is already installed, then Office will:
+If a user downloads the web add-in from AppSource, and the equivalent COM add-in is already installed, then Office will:

 1. Install the web add-in.
 2. Hide the web add-in UI in the ribbon.